 The goal of this project was to provide experimental data relevant for hydraulic and ignition phenomena of prototypic water reactor fuel assemblies.
 The intended scope of work was defined in an experts’ meeting organised by the OECD/NEA.A highly detailed thermal-hydraulic characterisation was performed of full-length, commercial fuel assembly mock-ups to provide data for the direct validation of severe accident codes.
 Code predictions based on previous results indicated that fuel assemblies could ignite and radially propagate in a complete loss-of-coolant accident.
 Hence, there was a need for qualified data obtained in representative fuel configurations.
 The proposed experiments focused on thermal-hydraulic and ignition phenomena in pressurised water reactor (PWR) 17x17 assemblies and supplemented earlier results obtained for boiling water reactor (BWR) assemblies, which were made available to the SFP.
 It was believed that code validations based on both the PWR and BWR experimental results would considerably enhance the code applicability to other fuel assembly designs and configurations.

 The project ran for three years and was conducted in two phases:

-Czech Republic, France, Germany, Hungary, Italy, Japan, Norway, Republic of Korea, Spain, Sweden, Switzerland, United Kingdom, United States.
+Czech Republic, France, Germany, Hungary, Italy, Japan, Norway, Republic of Korea, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 July 2009 to February 2013